 7. Should there be an option to comment on reports?

-8. Do the data need to be historized?
+8. Does the data need to be historized?

 9. Will the reports need to be archived?